SamStudio8/dbot-stats/README.md

 A successful reply will be of the form;
 ```
 {
   "field":      Container for data returned from the particular function applied to the array.
                 Note that field.name is the only property (as below) that can be expected as each
                 frequency analysis function will return different properties.
                 Be aware that on this occasion "field" does not refer to the name of the
                 chosen function or any other type of reference, it is merely the string 'field'.
   {
     "name":     The name of the function that was applied, usually equals the requested field.

     "day":      [active(C/CU)] Day of the week for which the array is most active.
                 Note this is the actual name of the day, ie. "Sunday", not 0.
     "start":    [active(C/CU)] The start of the most active hour interval on that day.
                 Formatted on a 24 hour clock, midnight is "00".
     "end":      [active(C/CU)] The end of the most active hour interval.
                 Always start+1 except when start==23 at which point this is "00".

   }
   "init":       The timestamp object for when the first record of this statistic was recorded.
                 Typically you will want to use init (which calls toString) or init.full().
   "tz":         Timezone of timestamp to provide context to data that involves hours.
+  "request":    An object containing some of the request parameters.
+  {
+    "server":   The server from the request.
+    "user":     The username from the request (not lowercased or resolved).
+    "channel":  The channel from the request.
+  }
 }
 ```
 You should validate the reply itself.
 If ```server```, ```channel``` or ```user``` pertain to invalid keys, the reply will be ```false```.